Motorola debuts Moto Z3 and 5G Moto Mod for Verizon’s 5G network

 It’s unclear what real-world improvements can be had by attaching a 5G modem to a 4G phone.
 While higher-speed data performance is certain to be offered via the 5G Moto Mod’s USB 3.1 interface, it remains to be seen whether that means anything more than faster web page and video load times for the average consumer.
 The Moto Z3’s comparatively low-resolution screen won’t be an ideal showcase for 4K or otherwise ultra HD videos.

 “5G will improve the experience for all types of gaming,” Verizon said, “virtual and augmented reality applications, and for anyone that needs real-time speeds for work and play.”
+A new Motorola web page dedicated to the accessory suggests that the 5G Moto Mod will give a phone’s Wi-Fi hotspot “a lightning fast boost,” with “bandwidth to share.”

-A new Motorola web page dedicated to the accessory says that the 5G Moto Mod will work with “all past generation” Moto Z-series phones “by 2019.”
-Prior Moto Mods have worked with the Moto Z, Moto Z Force Droid, Moto Z Play, Moto Z2 Force Edition, Moto Z2 Play, and Moto Z3 Play.
-Motorola says the 5G Moto Mod will work with the Moto Z3 “when the new network is available.”
+Motorola says the 5G Moto Mod will work with the Moto Z3 “when the new network is available,” and promises backward compatibility with “all past generation” Moto Z-series phones “by 2019.”
+That should include the Moto Z, Moto Z Force Droid, Moto Z Play, Moto Z2 Force Edition, Moto Z2 Play, and Moto Z3 Play.
+However, the company is apparently not promising that pre-Moto Z3 phones will achieve the full 5-Gbps benefits of 5G speeds, due to their older internals.
+The Moto 5G Mod will also include a Snapdragon X24 modem that upgrades older phones to the latest 4G hardware, improving their performance as much as is possible,

-The Moto 5G Mod is amongst the earliest actual products to be unveiled with 5G wireless hardware inside, as well as one of the first to be announced.
+The Moto 5G Mod is among the earliest actual products to be unveiled with 5G wireless hardware inside, as well as one of the first to be announced.
 In December 2016, Motorola said that it was already working on the accessory for its original Moto Z phone, though actual 5G networks were only a dream at that point.
 Since then, it released multiple Moto Mods to add extra battery, camera, video projection, and game controller functionality, but no cellular booster.

 Fast forward to today, and two U.S. carriers have promised to launch 5G networks by the end of 2018, with two more planning launches in 2019.
 South Korean and Chinese 5G networks are expected to be partially operational by next year, with nationwide commercial availability in 2020.